How We Help

 Programs For Adults

-Before joining our programs, adults partner with a counselor or social worker on an Individual Action Plan (IAP) with specific, measurable goals for wellness, recovery, employment, housing and more.
+At our uptown campuses, we provide caring and safe Residential Programs for adults in crisis to achieve personal goals for life and work, heal from past trauma and overcome barriers to independent living.
+All clients are invited into a faith-based community committed to practicing hospitality, showing respect and restoring hope.
+Clients partner with a counselor or social worker on an Individual Action Plan (IAP) with specific, measurable goals for wellness, recovery, employment, housing and more.
 The IAP is tailored to each person’s needs, providing a new level of evidence-based, person-centered care.

 Programs For Children